wakeupingear/bezos-presence/README.md

 ## Credits
 Made with great hatred by [Will Farhat](willfarhat.com)

-(ironically, this actually works quite well as a catch-all audio plugin beyond just amazon. i don't know how to feel about that.)
+(ironically, this actually works quite well as a catch-all audio plugin beyond just amazon. i don't know how to feel about that. if you actually want to use it, you can turn off bezos mode and pick what apps can display audio in settings.json.)